GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/09.081-090/04.At-the-Door/docs.md

 -------------|------------|
 Title | At the Door |
 Key | G Major |
-Titles | I know I am weak and sinful |
+Titles | I know I am weak and sinful, |
 First Line | The mistakes of my life are many |
 Author | Mrs. U. L. Bailey
 Year | 1908